A $K$-theoretical invariant and bifurcation for a parameterized family of functionals: Spectral flow and Index bundle

 Thus the set

-is the total space of a real (resp. complex) vector bundle over $X$ with fiber $Y_x := L^{-1}_x(V)$. \begin{defn} We define the {\em analytical index\/} or the {\em index bundle \/} of the family the element $\Ind(L)\in \KOr(X)$ (resp. in $\Kr(X)$) which represents the stable equivalence class of the real (resp. complex) vector bundle $Y$ over $X$; namely:
+is the total space of a vector bundle over $X$ with fiber $Y_x := L^{-1}_x(V)$. \begin{defn} We define the {\em index bundle \/} of the family the element $\Ind(L)\in \KK(X)$ which represents the stable equivalence class of the vector bundle $Y$ over $X$, i.e.:

+where $[\Theta(V)]$ is the trivial bundle over $X$ with fiber $V$. \end{defn} \begin{rem} We observe that it does not depend on the choice of the subspace $V$ but just on the homotopy class of the family.
+(See for instance \cite[Theorem 2.1]{ZKKP}). \end{rem} The index bundle of a family possesses the same homotopy addition and logarithmic properties as the ordinary numerical index of a Fredholm operator.
+Denoting by $[X_1,X_2]$ the set of all free homotopy classes of maps between the topological spaces $X_1$ and $X_2$, a fundamental result proved by Atiyah and J\"anich shows that the natural transformation $\Ind:[-,\Fred(\mathscr H)]\to \KK(-)$ is an isomorphism.